tobijahu/one-time-access/README.md

 # one-time-access
 In connection with a webserver (lighttpd), this deamon serves files under an unique hard-to-guess url until first access.

-The general usecase is a single user who wants to assure, that a file was only downloaded once .
+The general usecase is a single user who wants to assure, that a file was only downloaded once.

 ## How it works
-The :deamon:, written in dash/shell, monitors a specific folder for files to be then moved to a unique path to let lighttpd serve the file under a unique url.
+The deamon, written in dash/shell, monitors a specific folder for files to be then moved to a unique path to let lighttpd serve the file under a unique url.
 The deamon monitors the access file of the webserver to detected, if a file was accessed.
 If so, it will be deleted.
 If the file was not accessed for 14 days, it will be deleted anyway.

 To serve files using this script/deamon from a remote machine, put files into the monitored folder via the one-time-access-client script (introduced below) finally this will return the link to the file automatically to the user.
 This script requires a working ssh setup (including ssh-agent) from the client to the server.